zuplo/docs/docs/articles/local-development.md

    project.
 2. Execute the following commands from the _root_ of your Zuplo Gateway.
-For instance, if your project is `/Users/me/development/zuplo/samples-todo-list-open-api`, then the commands need to be executed from that directory.
+For instance, if your project is `/Users/me/development/zuplo/samples-todo-list-open-api`, the commands must be executed from that directory.
 3. If you have an older project you might need to edit your package.json to update it.
 You could run `npx zup update` to update your project.
 4. Alternatively, you could also edit it manually so that it looks _like_ the following.
 You might have customized your package.json to add your own dependencies.
-You can keep your dependencies but you should ensure that you only have
+You can keep your dependencies, but you should ensure that you only have
    `"zuplo": "latest" as the zuplo dependency.
 Older versions of the auto-generated package.json used to add `@zuplo/core`, `@zuplo/runtime`, and `@zuplo/test` as dependencies.
 You should remove those dependencies.